Central African Airways: History

-A Central African Airways Vickers VC.1 Viking arriving at London Heathrow Airport, completing a flight from Salisbury (1953).

 Prior to the Second World War, commercial flights in Southern Rhodesia were offered by Southern Rhodesia Air Services (SRAS), whilst Northern Rhodesia and Nyasaland had a joined airline company called Rhodesia and Nyasaland Airways (RANA).
 In 1946, it was decided to consolidate the airline operations of the three territories into one corporation, thus creating Central African Airways.
 Air Vice-Marshal Sir Charles Warburton Meredith served as founding chairman, overseeing an initial fleet of fifteen de Havilland Dragon Rapide, five Avro Anson, one de Havilland Tiger Moth and one de Havilland Leopard Moth, all of which had previously been operated by the respective air forces.
 Originally, the airline was headquartered at Belvedere Airport (serving Salisbury, now demolished).
 Between 1948 and 1949, two Bristol Freighters joined the fleet.

 To get larger and more modern aircraft, CAA purchased three Vickers VC.1 Viking and five de Havilland Dove, the first of which were delivered in 1947.
 The Vikings formed the backbone for mainline passenger flights until their withdrawal from service in 1958, most notably (since 1953) the "Colonial Coach Service", linking Salisbury, Ndola and Lusaka with London.
 The Doves were intended to be used for so called bush flights to poorly prepared landing strips, but proved unsuitable for the prevailing hot and high conditions.
 Therefore, from 1951 onwards, they were replaced by de Havilland Beavers, which had the desired STOL capabilities.